AntonioLabinjan/FeelTrak/README.md

 ### **Our Modest Goal: $500**

-We’re aiming to raise **$500** to complete and enhance MoodTrek BETA with the following key elements:
+We’re aiming to raise **$500** to complete and enhance FeelTrak BETA with the following key elements:
 - **User Experience & Design Polishing**: Ensuring the app is smooth and intuitive for users.
 - **Marketing & Promotion**: Getting the word out and growing our user base.
 - **Server & Maintenance Costs**: Supporting the infrastructure needed to run the app efficiently.